 Be mindful of staying in not just to be safer, but to also spend less money.
 Plus, it goes without saying, cooking for your family at home is much cheaper than a dinner out.
 When the weather warms up pack your lunch or dinner and head out for a hike and fresh air while you spend time together.

 Hip Tip: Here’s a bunch of ways we’re enjoying family time at home while social distancing.

 19. Travel with flexibility.

-Have a fun vacation planned for the spring or summer?
-If you can be flexible with your dates, you’ll find that hotels and airlines will offer drastically different prices depending on the day of the week you plan to fly.
+While many people have limited travel during the pandemic, many are using the opportunity to enjoy some cheap getaways!
+Even better, if you can be flexible with your dates, you’ll find that hotels and airlines will offer drastically different prices depending on the day of the week you plan to fly.
 Additionally, prices vary week to week and season to season.
 Traveling off-peak could end up saving you hundreds of dollars!

 We wouldn’t be true Hip2Savers if we didn’t fill you in on the best deals ever!
-Make sure to subscribe to the FREE Hip2Save Newsletter to get email updates on the latest and greatest deals, DIYs, recipes, coupons, freebies, money-saving tips, and so much more!
+So make sure to subscribe to our FREE Hip2Save Newsletter to get email updates on the latest and greatest deals, DIYs, recipes, coupons, freebies, money-saving tips, and so much more!
 Even better, we often host contests exclusively for our email subscribers!